mskordal/my-sel4-projects/myLlvmPass/README.md

 $LLVM_DIR/bin/clang -O0 -fpass-plugin=./libInjectBRAM.so -g ../myLlvmPass/app.c -o app

 ```
-# Version 6 (current)
+# Pass functionality.
+Current version: 1.6
-The pass now not only creates a call graph of the functions that are called but
+The pass profiles a set of functions on user-specified events, using the
-also enables and starts the performance counters of the PMU.
-When a function
+hardware performance counters of the PMU results are stored as a conceptual
-terminates, the results of 6 events selected and the cpu cycles are sent over to
+format of a call-graph.
+The results of 6 events and cpu cycles are stored in
-the call graph.
+each node of the call graph which represents a call instance of a profiling
+function.
 The pass operates on 2 modes.
-On the first mode, the pass
+On the first mode, the pass injects
-injects instruction for writing to the HLS IP while on the second mode, it
+instruction for writing to the HLS IP while on the second mode, it injects calls
-injects calls to the software implementation of the HLS IP.
-By
+to the software implementation of the HLS IP.
+By uncommenting/commenting
-uncommenting/commenting `#define USE_HLS` on can switch between those 2 modes.
+`#define USE_HLS` on can switch between those 2 modes.
+The define `DEBUG_PRINT`
-There is also a define `DEBUG_PRINT`.
-This enables the injection of printfs with
-desired data in the program for debugging.
+enables the injection of printfs with desired data in the program at runtime for
+debugging using the `insertPrint` function.
+The define `DEBUG_COMP_PRINT`
+enables the output of debug messages at pass injection during the compilation of
+an application using the `debug_errs` macro.

 a53 cores which run on ZCU102 support up to 6 simultaneous events to count plus
 CPU cycles.
 To choose the appropriate events, look over the list of events set
-as defines and then switch the defines `EVENT_0` to `EVENT_5` according to the
+as defines, and then switch the defines `EVENT_0` to `EVENT_5` according to the
 events you want to measure.
 CPU cycle counting is always active.

-The pass performs the following actions to the application:
-1. In the beginning of the main function it adds calls to the performance
-   counters initialization.
-2. Then for every function listed in `functions.txt`, in the beginning it will
-   create local variables, and will send the function ID and event IDs to the
-   HLS.
-If `USE_HLS` is set, the pass will also spin on the idle bit of the
-   hardware to make sure multiple writes will not overlap and corrupt the data.
-   After that, it injects calls that resets the counters to start counting from
-   the beginnig of the function.
-3. In the body of those functions and main, the pass searches for calls to those
-   same functions.
-Before each call instruction, the pass stores the current
-   event values since when the function will be called, the counters will be
-   reset.
-Then right after the call, the pass loads the global variable values
-   that held the callee's values to add them to the local function's values and
-   also send those global values to HLS to store the event counts for that
-   callee.
-4. Before the return instruction of every function, the pass stores current
-   event counts to the global variables.
-5. For the software HLS mode, the pass also injects the call graph print before
-   the return of main.

-# Version 5
-The pass inject instructions to a source file. at the prologue of each function
+The functions
+that will be profiled are read from the `functions.txt` file.
+Each line in the
+file must contain a function name followed by a unique integer id 1-255
+separated by space.
+Check `prof-func-list.md` for examples.

+## The pass performs the following actions to the application:
+1. At global scope, it defines a global pointer set to the virtual address
+   mapped to the HLS hardware and 7 global variables used to pass event counts
+   from profiled callees to profiled callers.
+Note that for now, The application
+   needs to map the HLS hardware on that same virtual address as the one that
+   the pass uses. the Pass also creates function declarations of functions that
+   are not initially visible by the application module, but the pass requires
+   them to inject call instructions to those functions.
+2. In the beginning of the main function it initializes the performance counters
+   and sets them to specified `EVENT_0` to `EVENT_5` events.
+The next steps apply for every function listed in `functions.txt`:
+1. In the function prologue it defines local variables, and writes the function
+   ID and event IDs to the HLS.
+If `USE_HLS` is set, the pass spins on the idle
+   bit of the hardware to make sure multiple writes will not overlap and corrupt
+   the data.
+It then resets the counters to start counting from the beginnig of
+   the function.
+3. In the body of each function, the pass searches for calls to those same
+   functions.
+Before each call instruction, the pass stores the current event
+   values since when the callee will be called, the counters will be reset.
+Then
+   right after the call, the pass adds the callee's results to the currently
+   stored values of the caller and resets the counters to resume execution.
+4. In the function epilogue, the pass writes current event counts to the HLS
+   hardware and saves the values to be passed to the function's caller as well.
+5. For the software HLS mode, the pass prints the call graph in a csv format at
+   epilogue of main.

+# Version 1.6 changes
+1. The function `makeExternalDeclarations` is implemented.
+It automatically
+   checks which functions that are going to be called by the pass are visible by
+   the module.
+For those that are not, it creates external declerations to them
+   so they can be injected at compile-time before linkining with objects that
+   containt the function bodies.
+2. Instead of writing event results of a function after it has returned, the
+   results are written to hardware before return.
+This solves the issue where we
+   needed to keep track of all the callers of the profiling functions, even if
+   the callers were not supposed to be profiled.

+# Version 1.5
+The pass injects instructions to a source file at the prologue of each function
 and after a function has returned.
 These instructions write to the HLS IP either
 the function ID being called during the prologue or 0 to notify that a function
 just returned.
 In particular, the pass performs the following steps: